Understanding Deep Brain Stimulation (DBS) for Parkinson’s Disease

 While the exact cause of PD remains unknown, it is believed to involve genetic and environmental factors.
 Certain genetic variations have been shown to increase a person’s risk, though how these genes contribute to the disease is still not fully understood.
 Some research has shown that pesticides and pollution may play a role in the development of PD.

-To ensure the DBS electrode is placed in the right spot in the brain, doctors use a technique called microelectrode recording (MER).
-This involves guiding a small wire into the brain to listen to the activity of individual brain cells.
-By doing this, they can confirm when they’ve reached the correct area and map out its size, helping them place the DBS electrode as precisely as possible.
-This ensures that part of the electrode stays above the target, effectively stimulating the entire region.
+To help direct the insertion of the DBS electrode to the proper position in the brain, doctors use a technique called microelectrode recording, or MER.
+This is where they put a very thin wire into the brain to listen to the activity of individual brain cells.
+Here, they can confirm that they have arrived at the right region and identify its measurement, in order to implant the DBS electrode in as precise a location as possible.
+This serves to keep a part of the electrode over the target, stimulating the entire region effectively.

-“Every part of the brain has its own function,” said Dr. Konstantin Slavin, a neurosurgeon and professor at the University of Illinois Chicago (UIC).
+“Every part of the brain has its own function,” said Dr. Konstantin Slavin, a neurosurgeon and professor at UIC.
 “That’s why finding the exact spot to place the electrode is important to avoid unwanted side effects.”

 The procedure itself begins with minor holes drilled into the cranium to insert the electrodes into the targeted brain area.
 “It’s a small drilling but crucial.
 Our anesthesiologist is there to ensure the patient feels no discomfort,” said Dr. Slavin.